Gele Trekking

 Kathmandu

-A: Include a room share and breakfast (require separate room to pay extra).
+A: Includes a room share and breakfast (pay extra for a separate room)

 Day 1